| A History of the Church to 1500 A.D.Theology for the Laity Series

 canonizedthe shortest period between death and canonization in the history

 of the Churchhe was canonized less than two years later by Pope Gregory IX.
+One reason for the foregoing sketch is that the most eloquent biography of

 St Francis was his own personal life.
 Yet he did write and there are more authentic